-The EU aims to be climate-neutral by 2050 (European Council endorsement dated Dec.
-2019) - an economy with net-zero greenhouse gas emissions.
-Moreover, the European Parliament and the European Council endorsed on 21 April 2021 the Commission's proposed target of a net reduction of at least 55% in the EU's greenhouse gas emissions by 2030, compared to 1990 levels.
-This objective is at the heart of the European Green Deal and the 2030 climate and energy framework is regularly revising upward its 2030 emission reduction targets.
-The transition to a climate-neutral society is both an urgent challenge and an opportunity to build a better future for all.
+Thes objectives are at the heart of the European Green Deal.
+The transition to a climate-neutral and resillient society is both an urgent challenge and an opportunity to build a better future for all.
 All relevant EU legislation and policies need to be consistent with, and contribute to, the fulfilment of the climate neutrality objective, and in parallel, the transition will require significant public and private investments.
 Interreg Euro-MED projects would be an excellent opportunity to support territories as well as national and regional policies to achieve the targets set in the EU Green Deal, contributing to an integrated approach.

-In line with the EU focus on environment and climate objectives, Environment is the main theme for the Interreg Euro-MED Programme, ensuring a continuity with the 14/20 period Interreg MED programme Axis 2 (Low Carbon economy) and 3 (Environment protection), but also considering topics developed under Axis 1 (Innovation), thus linking the current PO 1 (Smarter MED) to PO2 (Greener MED).
+In line with the EU focus on environment and climate objectives, Environment is the main theme for the Interreg Euro-MED Programme, ensuring a continuity with the 14/20 period Interreg MED programme Axis 2 (Low Carbon economy) and 3 (Environment protection), but also considering topics developed under Axis 1 (Innovation), thus linking the current PO 1 (Smarter Mediterranean) to PO2 (Greener Mediterranean).